Education · Support · Rescue · Shelter · Wheelchair Assistance

 Breed/Weight: Yellow lab mix, 50 pounds

-Ozzie was brought into an rural overcrowded shelter as a stray.
+Ozzie was brought into a rural overcrowded shelter as a stray.
+Meet

 Ozzie, a gorgeous fluffy white pup.
 We have no idea how Ozzie